I Fell on Apartment Stairs, Can I Sue the Apartment Complex?

 - What steps did the landlord take to fix the dangerous condition?

 - Were there prior accidents involving the same defect?

 Answers to these questions will help determine your chances of prevailing in a personal injury case.
 This is because landlords can only be held liable for damages if a plaintiff can prove that:

 See “types of damages covered by slip and fall compensation” for further information.

-The good news is that a knowledgeable slip and fall attorney will can ask the right questions and gather the evidence you need to get compensation for your injuries.
+The good news is that a knowledgeable slip and fall attorney will ask the right questions and gather the evidence you need to get compensation for your injuries.

 If you have sustained an injury as a result of a dangerous condition, it is imperative that you document the accident location.
 This can be easily done by taking lots of pictures of the accident location and the defect that caused you to fall.

 It is equally important to immediately contact a premises liability attorney to help you get money for your injuries.